collective/collective.captionmanager/README.rst

 Tools
 =====

-@@captionstransformer form let you convert your captions from one format to another, either using copy paste in a textarea or by uploading a file.
+@@captionstransformer_view form let you convert your captions from one format to another, either using copy paste in a textarea or by uploading a file.

-@@captions-from-youtube form let you paste a link and choose which format you want.
+@@captionsfromyoutube_view form let you paste a link and choose which format you want.

 How to install